-• Lavatory faucets: ≤1.5 gpm
+Lavatory faucets: ≤1.5 gpmKitchen faucet: ≤1.5 gpm

 A list of WaterSense labeled fixtures can be found here.

 - The builder must present documentation demonstrating compliance of criteria to the EarthCraft Technical Advisor prior to submitting project for certification. - The EarthCraft Technical Advisor will review documentation provided by the builder for compliance